-The march to Sacramento represented a convergence of ideas Chavez had put into action in Oxnard and elsewhere.
-The march incorporated religious symbols and practices, it exemplified one of the most effective means of nonviolent protest, it relied on community support, and it attracted favorable publicity (due in part to the media coverage of Martin Luther King, Jr.'s, march from Selma to Montgomery, Alabama the previous year).
-The march also gave the NFWA leadership a chance to reconnect with farm workers along the San Joaquin Valley, and it strengthened the solidarity of the thousands of people who participated.
+The march from Delano to Sacramento represented a convergence of ideas Chavez had put into action in Oxnard and elsewhere.
+The march incorporated religious symbols and practices, exemplified one of the most effective means of nonviolent protest, relied on community support, and attracted favorable publicity (due in part to the media coverage of Martin Luther King, Jr.'s, march from Selma to Montgomery, Alabama the previous year).
+The march also gave the NFWA leadership a chance to reconnect with farm workers along the San Joaquin Valley while strengthening the solidarity of the thousands of people who participated.